giellalt/giellalt.github.io/infra/GettingStartedOnTheMac.md

 You will need a *text editor* for writing the source files.
 One of the following

-- [SubEthaEdit](https://apps.apple.com/us/app/subethaedit/id728530824) is the editor we use at UiT (Mac only).
+- [SubEthaEdit](https://apps.apple.com/us/app/subethaedit/id728530824) is ou preferred editor at UiT (Mac only).
 It has *lexc* and *twolc* modes.
-- [Atom](http://atom.io) is also a good editor, which works for all operative systems.
+- [Atom](http://atom.io) is also a good editor, which works for all operating systems.
 It has *lexc* and *twolc* modes.
-- [Textmate](https://macromates.com/) is a good editor as well.
-Remember to install the *mate* alias for opening files on the command line.
+- [Textmate](https://macromates.com/) is another good editor.
+Remember to install the *mate* command line tool for opening files from the command line.
 - If you are familiar with **Emacs** or **vim** you might as well continue with what you are used to.

 **Now go back to the [Getting Started page](GettingStarted.md) for the next step towards building, using and developing the linguistic analysers.**